CIRCLE DANCE FOR PEOPLE LIVING WITH DEMENTIA

-Circle Dance in Dementia is a training programme, provided by Dementia Pathfinders Community Interest Company, for staff in care homes or day centres, community groups, Local Authorities and the NHS, and for community musicians and dancers.
+Circle Dance for People with Dementia is a training programme, provided by Dementia Pathfinders Community Interest Company, for staff in care homes or day centres, community groups, Local Authorities and the NHS, and for community musicians and dancers.

 Circle dancing developed from traditional folk dance from around the world.
 Music and dances from the circle dance repertoire have been simplified and adapted for both seated and standing dance.
 The touch, holding, swaying, and simple repetitive movements allow the participant to feel safe within the circle and provides an opportunity for expression and creativity.
 The dance also provides an enjoyable form of exercise and movement.

-Circle Dance Training aims to enable staff to provide their own movement and music sessions for their service users.
+Circle Dance training aims to enable and skill up staff to provide their own movement and music sessions with their service users.
+Staff have welcomed an activity in which people with moderate/medium stage dementia can engage.
 It offers the opportunity for a shared activity with partners, relatives and carers.
 It can be used in residential and day settings, assessment units, NHS and voluntary organisation groups with older people, people with learning disability, mental health conditions, and physical disabilities.
-It can be offered at care home social events, and Alzheimer's cafes.
-Each track on the CD provided with the training course can be used for standing and seated dance.
+It can be offered at care home social events, and Alzheimer's Cafes.

 ‘Uplifting and motivating – the dance is an inclusive activity and will help feelings of togetherness’.

-Aims: This one-day course will introduce participants to the use of Circle Dance in Dementia, and provide them with the necessary skills and knowledge to deliver circle dance sessions in their own settings.
+Course Aim: This one-day course will introduce participants to the use of Circle Dance and provide them with the necessary skills and knowledge to deliver circle dance sessions in their own settings.

 The course is suitable for practitioners who work with people with dementia in group settings, such as care staff, activity coordinators, occupational therapists, physiotherapists, community dance practitioners, community musicians, exercise instructors, day centre workers and volunteers who are based in settings with people with dementia.